supabase-incident-runbook

 Step 1: Triage — Platform vs. Application

 Determine whether the issue is a Supabase platform incident or an application-level bug.
-Check platform status first, then verify your SDK client connectivity.
+Check the official status page first, then verify SDK client connectivity.
+Use Read to inspect the app's Supabase env config and Grep to scan application logs for HTTP error codes (401=auth, 429=rate limit, 500=server).

 # Expected: { "indicator": "none", "description": "All Systems Operational" }